-Our in-depth exploration of its importance in understanding data begins with the picture of a normal distribution curve (Figure 2-2).
-The type of variable mapped onto a normal distribution curve is an interval or continuous variable-the units are equal intervals across a continuum.
+Our in-depth exploration of its importance in understanding data, beginning with the picture of a normal distribution curve (Figure 2-2).
+The type of variable mapped onto a normal distribution curve is a continuous variable-the units are equal intervals across a continuum.